ninjaaron/administrative-scripting-with-julia/README.rst

 .. _PCRE: https://pcre.org/
 .. _Python tutorial:
   https://github.com/ninjaaron/replacing-bash-scripting-with-python

+.. [#] recent versions of Julia do more caching of generated machine code.

 .. [#] This is not to fault the creators of Perl or Bourne Shell.
 They
        are much older langauges, and all interpreted languages,